rydmike/adaptive_theme_demo/README.md

 | <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/text_theme_prim_light.png" alt="ThemeData.primaryTextTheme light" /> | <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/text_theme_prim_dark.png" alt="ThemeData.PrimaryTextTheme dark" /> |

-Typically, in `ThemeData`, you would use a `TextTheme` with the same `TextStyles` for your `primaryTextTheme` and `textTheme`, their only differences should be their color.
+Typically, in `ThemeData`, you should use a `TextTheme` with the same `TextStyles` for your `primaryTextTheme` and `textTheme`, their only differences should be their color.
 However, for this adaptive theme demo app we used different ones to also demonstrate the `GoogleFonts.nnnTextTheme` API and its issue.

 #### What is the `primaryTextTheme` in `ThemeData`?

 As long as `primaryTextTheme` exists in `ThemeData` we use it as a `TextTheme` that has the right contrast color when used on the theme's `colorScheme.primary` color.
 However, it is actually defined as having the correct contrast color for the `ThemeData.primaryColor` color, which by default in dark mode is a dark gray color and not `colorScheme.primary`.

 This is a legacy thing.
-The dark gray color on `primaryColor` in dark mode, was used to make the `AppBar` dark gray in dark mode in early Material-2 designs in Flutter.
+The dark gray color on `primaryColor` in dark mode, was used to make the `AppBar` dark gray in dark mode in very early Material designs in Flutter.
 In our theme we set `ThemeData.primaryColor` to be `colorScheme.primary` also in dark mode, so it does not contain any surprises.
 Thus, in our case it effectively becomes a `TextTheme` that always has the correct contrast for `colorScheme.primary`, as its name kind of implies.
-To read more about this, check out [issue 118146](https://github.com/flutter/flutter/issues/118146).
+To read more about this check out [issue 118146](https://github.com/flutter/flutter/issues/118146).

-Also be aware that the `primaryTextTheme` may be deprecated, as no longer needed or used.
-Instead, it is recommended to use the `ThemeData.colorScheme` and any of its relevant on-colors for the situation to get the correct contrasting color for text, depending on what color the text is being displayed on.
+Also be aware that the `primaryTextTheme` may be deprecated as no longer needed or used.
+Instead, it is recommended to use the `ThemeData.colorScheme` and any of its relevant on-colors for the use case.
+Use the correct contrasting on-color from the `ColorScheme` for text and icons, depending on what background color the text is being displayed on.

 ### Theme Extensions

-As the last piece, we will use `ThemeExtension` as a means to add custom theme properties to our `ThemeData`.
-In this example we will only make one `ThemeExtension` with a few `color` and `TextStyle` properties.
-You can define as many `ThemeExtension`s as you need, but in this example we will only use one.
+As the last piece, we use `ThemeExtension` as a means to add custom theme properties to our `ThemeData`.
+In this example we only make one `ThemeExtension` with a few `color` and `TextStyle` properties.
+You can define as many `ThemeExtension`s as you need for your application.

-Theme extensions are well explained this [YouTube video](https://www.youtube.com/watch?v=8-szcYzFVao) where Craig from the Flutter team presents the `ThemeData` extension feature.
+Theme extensions are well explained in this [YouTube video](https://www.youtube.com/watch?v=8-szcYzFVao) where [Craig Labenz](https://x.com/craig_labenz) from the Flutter team explains the `ThemeData` extension feature.

-For our fictive app, we want to have some special semantic colors.
-Semantic colors are colors that have specific meaning in your app.
-In the `ColorScheme` there is only one set of semantic colors and that is the **error** color.
-You could, for example, also add **warning** and **success** colors, that are often used in web design.
-However, in this demo we will add semantic colors that are used to describe the status of orders for our **Avocado Deli**.
-We will use these order status colors.
+For our fictive app, we want to have some special **semantic colors**.
+Semantic colors are colors that have specific meaning in our application or domain.
+In the `ColorScheme` there is only one set of semantic colors, all the **error** color variants.
+We could add **warning** and **success** colors, they are common in many designs.
+However, as an alternative example, we add semantic colors that are used to describe the status of orders for our **Avocado Deli**.

+We use these **semantic** order status colors:

 * Order received
 * Order in preparation